bevanslabbert/EmployeeTree/README.md

 ![schedule_edit](https://github.com/bevanslabbert/EmployeeTree/blob/main/schedule_edit.png?raw=true)

 # Other
-- A js script was used to hash password and upload all the provided json data to seperate collections on the database.
+- A js script was used to hash passwords and upload all the provided json data to seperate collections on the database.
 - A recursive function was implemented to build the hierarchy tree.